vgaltes/IoCTesting/README.md

         });
     }

-The library has only one function, called CheckDependencies, that takes three parameters:
+The library has only one function, called CheckDependencies, that takes four parameters:

 - The full path of the assembly where the registration is performed.
 - The qualified name of the class that performs the registration.
 - The assembly you want to scan
+- The root namespace you want to scan.
+Types that its namespace doesn't start with it won't be scanned.

 It returns an IEnumerable<string> with the classes or interfaces that can not be found.